Have you hit a wall in your business where you’re trying to do everything yourself and you’re becoming an over-worked, frazzled human in the process?

 Eventually you get to the point where you realise that you just can’t do it all on your own.

 If you’re serious about growing your business, you need to start working ‘on’ your business and not ‘in’ your business.
 You’ll need to get serious about training other people up to do what you do, or you’ll be forever caught in a cycle of stress and overwhelm.

 To grow and scale your business, surround yourself with a team of people who are reliable and competent, and can take the administrative burden off you.
 Outsourcing is a critical and absolutely essential step that’s required to move from ‘Breakthrough’ to ‘Profit’ in the 6 Stages of Business Growth.

 This doesn’t mean you have to start bringing on employees.
-Simply start by hiring a virtual assistant for just a few hours per month to do some simple tasks like social media scheduling and posting or payment tracking and client onboarding.
+You can start by hiring a virtual assistant for just a few hours per month to do some simple tasks like social media scheduling and posting or payment tracking and client onboarding, to get started.
 If you’ve never worked with a VA before, check out my article: What is a Virtual Assistant and Why Do You Need One?

 Outsourcing is not something that women seem to find naturally easy to do.
 Over the years working as a business coach for women, here are the biggest objections I hear when I suggest to a client that it’s time they start outsourcing.

 “I’m not comfortable with letting go of control.”

 “I haven’t got the time to get organised enough to train someone else.
 It’s easier to just keep doing it all myself.”